pelithne/appservice-to-containerapp/exercise1.md

   --revision-suffix v1
 ```

-When this command finishes, you can go to the Azure portal and check your *Container App*.
+When this command finishes, you can go to the Azure portal and check your **Container App**.
 It should look similar to the image below, and there should be an *Application Url* that you can click on to confirm that your app is up and running.

 ![Image of Azure Portal](./images/web-api.png)

+Add liveness and readiness probes so Azure Container Apps can monitor and react to container health:

+* Liveness probe: Restarts the container if `/healthz` stops answering (protects against deadlocks or a wedged event loop).
+* Readiness probe: Keeps traffic away until the app is truly ready; later failures pause traffic without killing the process.

+Tip: You can adjust `initialDelaySeconds` if startup time grows—better than watching a flurry of false negatives.

 ```bash